grscheller/fpinScala3Stdlib/src/main/scala/fpinscala/parallelism/README.md

 The fpinscala.parallelism.javaFutures package internally uses, as well as returns, futures which adhere to the Java Futures API.
-The futures produced are designed to be interoperative with java source code.
+The futures produced are designed to be inter-operative with java source code.
 This implementation has deadlocking problems with fixed size threadpools and is quite a thread hog.

 ## Package [`parallelism`](parallelism.md)

-The fpinscala.parallelism package is the non-blocking, Actor based concurency API that the book gently leads you to develop.
+The fpinscala.parallelism package is the non-blocking, Actor based concurrency API that the book gently leads you to develop.